Are online loans safe?

 What is the difference between an online loan and a bank loan?

-The main difference between an online loan and a bank loan is that, with an online loan, you can complete the entire process using your computer or mobile device.
+The difference between an online loan and a bank loan is that, with an online loan, you can complete the entire process using your computer or mobile device.
 You pre-qualify online, submit your documents online and get your loan funded online.
-With a traditional bank loan, you go to a physical bank branch and apply for a loan face to face.
+Traditionally, bank loans would require you to go to a physical bank branch and apply face to face.
+But these days, many banks also offer online loan applications.

 What do you need to get an online loan?

-While the application process will vary between lenders, you typically need to provide personal information, including your name, address, date of birth and Social Security number.
+While the application process will vary depending on the lender, you typically need to provide personal information such as your name, address, date of birth and Social Security number.
 You will also need to provide financial information, which may include proof of income, credit score and a list of debts.

 Are online lenders risky?